 Ruaha River Lodge: Our full report

 Situated in a fantastic location right on the river, Ruaha River Lodge is the oldest lodge in Ruaha National Park.Unpretentious and relaxed, it is owned and run by the Fox family, and is well suited for those on a tighter budget.
-Although the lodge is relatively large, guests are divided between two different dining and lounge areas when it is full, so the atmosphere is slightly more personal than you might expect, and the service generally friendly.
+Although the lodge is relatively large, the atmosphere is more personal than you might expect, with very engaged management and friendly service.

 Food & drink